rancher/docs/content/rancher/v2.x/en/tools/pipelines/configurations/_index.md

 ### Clone step

 The first step is preserved to be a cloning step to check out the source code.
+Rancher handles the cloning of the git repository.
+It is the equivalent of a `git clone <repository_link> <workspace_dir>`.

 ### Run Script step

-`Run Script` step is to execute arbitrary commands inside a specified container.
+`Run Script` step is to execute arbitrary commands in the workspace inside a specified container.
 You can use it to build, test and do more, given whatever utilities the base image provides.
+For your convenience you can use variables to refer to metadata of a pipeline execution.
+Please go to [reference page](/rancher/v2.x/en/tools/pipelines/reference/#variable-substitution) for the list of available vairables.

 To add a `Run Script` step,